afternoon2/smartsettings/README.md

     - `getActiveValues()` - returns object with active values of all controls (except buttons)
     - `setItems(name, items)` - set new dropdown, range or progressbar control items
     - `getItems(name)` - get items of the specific dropdown, range or progressbar control
-    - `watch(callback, name)` - watch panel (or specific control, if the name is provided) and fire callback on each change ❌
+    - `watch(callback, name)` - watch panel for changes and fire callback on each change ❌
     - `loadConfig(config)` - load controls in the settings panel from the given object. ❌

 ## Config template for `loadConfig` method